dev-penny/personal-portfolio/README.md

 # Personal Portfolio
-I design a clean, beautiful, minimal and responsive portfolio to place some of my projects Check [here](https://pennylioliou.me/) my personal website!
+I design a clean, beautiful, minimal and responsive portfolio to place some of my projects.

+Check [here](https://pennylioliou.me/) my personal website!

+## Features
+*Responsive
+*Modern Design
+*Easy to use

 ## Languages and Tools
 * HTML5